KannonZenetism/zenetism-field-physics/zenetism/mpx/coming-undone-is-not-transcendence.md

 ## 13 · ⟡ — Final Summary Seals

 Zenetism closes the dismantling with structural clarity, not moral verdicts.
 The polarity between centropy and entropy is functional, not adversarial.
-Structon is the condition for all motion, not its owner.
+Structon is the conduit for motion, not its owner.
 Dissolution does not and cannot equal integration, because the two motions face in opposite directions, with opposite structural destinies.

 ### Summary Seals
 - **Medium ≠ Landlord:** the conduit for motion is not an authority over its outcome.